 As a life-long cook I’ve always loved the feeling you get finding the perfect ingredients for a special recipe.
-Maybe it’s ordering a nice cut of meat from a farmer you know for a family celebration.
-Or walking through the farmer’s market and deciding what to make for Saturday dinner based on the basket of squash blossoms you stumbled upon.
+Maybe it’s ordering a nice cut of meat from a farmer you know for a family gathering.
+Or walking through the farmer’s market and deciding what to make for Saturday dinner based on what is in season.
 It’s part of the magic of food and living in a culture that celebrates farming and quality ingredients.
-We are very lucky to have so much of that culture available to us here in West Marin.
+We are lucky to have so much of that culture available to us here in West Marin.

 We strive for perfection in the life we give our sheep.
 We manage our stocking density to ensure the animals have access to open pasture year round.
-The Navajo-Churro is an adventurous browser and enjoys eating brush and scrub in late summer almost as much as fresh green grass in spring.
-We supplement only with high-quality grass hay and alfalfa as pasture nutrition declines.
+The Navajo-Churro is quite adaptable and enjoys eating brush and scrub in late summer almost as much as fresh green grass in spring.
+We supplement with high-quality grass hay and alfalfa as pasture nutrition declines.
 Our sheep are healthy, strong, and beautiful.
 The best animals stay in the breeding program.
 The rest make an exceptional quality food.

 Navajo-Churro lamb is recognized by Slow Food USA in their “Ark of Taste,” a program created to promote the outstanding qualities of heritage breed foods.
 Navajo-Churro lamb is lean and has a light, delicate flavor.
 It is without a doubt the best lamb we have ever tasted.
 Pictured below is the “asador” cooking method.
-An asador can be handled many different ways, we chose to slow-roast a whole lamb on an iron cross suspended over an oakwood fire.
+Asador can be handled many different ways, we choose to slow-roast over an oakwood fire.
 We cooked our very first ranch lamb this way, and it was an experience we will never forget!

 Our cattle are free-range on pasture 100% of their lives.
 They are supplemented with grass hay when pastures are dry and finished on top-quality alfalfa hay (never grain).
 Cattle have access to shade, shelter, minerals, and plenty of fresh water at all times.
 We spoil our animals!
 The result is a rich and succulent beef that must be tasted to be believed.